cf73/humanity/content/collections/articles/is-democracy-doomed-the-global-fight-for-our-future.md

     content:
       -
         type: text
+        text: 'Let’s try to define democracy, worldwide. ' -
+    type: paragraph
+    content:
+      -
+        type: text
-        text: 'Let’s try to define democracy, worldwide.
-Here’s historian Timothy Snyder, in the first ten minutes of this TED video, describing how it exists inside us.
+        text: 'Here’s historian Timothy Snyder, in the first ten minutes of this TED video, describing how it exists inside us.
 He urges as well that we consider it as a verb, not a noun.
 And he mentions the dangers of “procedures.”'
 article_text:
   -
     type: paragraph
     content:
       -
         type: text
-        text: "If you think democracy is some kind of inevitable, default setting for the world, then you aren't going to have it for very long, says historian and author Timothy Snyder. "
+        text: '"If you think democracy is some kind of inevitable, default setting for the world, then you aren''t going to have it for very long," says historian and author Timothy Snyder. '
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'From World War I to the Russian invasion of Ukraine, Snyder dives into the structures that uplift and tear down political systems, offering a historical perspective on the current state of democracy around the world as well as the patterns of thought that lead to tyranny.
-Learn more about a new approach to democracy that could help create and protect a future of freedom.
-This conversation, hosted by TED current affairs curator Whitney Pennington Rodgers, was part of an exclusive TED Membership event. '
+        text: 'From World War I to the Russian invasion of Ukraine, Snyder dives into the structures that uplift and tear down political systems, offering a historical perspective on the current state of democracy around the world as well as the patterns of thought that lead to tyranny. '
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'Learn more about a new approach to democracy that could help create and protect a future of freedom.
+This conversation is hosted by TED current affairs curator Whitney Pennington Rodgers.'
 collection_type: article
 challenges:
   - democracy